zikezhang/vagrant/README.md

 Vagrant will download the entire Linux OS if you've never used Vagrant or the ubuntu/trusty64 Box.
 Afterwards, booting time is fast.

-By default this setup uses 500MB RAM.
+By default this setup uses 2 GB.
 You can change this in `Vagrantfile` and simply run `$ vagrant reload`.
 You can also use more than one core if you like, simply uncomment these two lines in the same file:

 ```yaml